TermAfterHire/wifipineapplepager-themes/README.md

 ## Installing Pager Themes

-To install a new theme, simply copy it to `/lib/pager/themes/`.
+To install a new theme, simply copy it to `/root/themes/`, or `/mmc/root/themes/`.

 ## Contributing Themes